Myristica fragrans: Taxonomy

 Myristica fragrans was given a binomial name by the Dutch botanist Maartyn Houttuyn in 1774.
 It had earlier been described by Georg Eberhard Rumphius, among others.
 The specific epithet fragrans means "fragrant".

+Uses

+Myristica fragrans can be used as an accent tree.
+Ground nutmeg and mace are used in cooking.
+Seeds from the plant are used to make essential oils while other parts such as arils, bark, flowers and leaves are used for fragrance in soaps and perfumes.